Making a website live

 If you don't have one, you'll need to choose a domain name provider and purchase one.
 Domains are typically paid for on an annual basis, it's up to you to continue to pay the renewal fees for as long as you want to keep it.
 If you already have a website using your chosen domain name, that's fine, you'll be able to point it away from your current service provider to us instead.

 You're going to need to make changes in the 'DNS' section.
 Some domain providers make this quite easy, others not so much.
-We recommend working with someone who's quite technically confident, if you're not sure what you're doing.
-We can't assist here unfortunately, as a wrong move may impact on other services, such as your email account.
-We don't want to be responsible for that!
+We recommend working with someone who's quite technically confident if you're not sure what you're doing.
+We can't assist here, unfortunately, as a wrong move may impact other services, such as your email account - so it's best left to your own technical team.

 - Access to the Site Settings app in Aiir.